Click here to subscribe to my monthly Life Coaching Accelerators, for insider coaching tips.

 The purpose of a Discovery Session is to provide you and your potential client with an opportunity to see if you are a good 'fit'.

-I put this Discovery Session information and questions together to support both these outcomes, give the DiscoverySession some structure and provide the greatest benefits for the prospect and me, as a coach.
+I put this information and questions together to support both these outcomes, give the DiscoverySession some structure and provide the greatest benefits for both the prospective client and me the coach.

-I’ve diarised and put up to () minutes aside for you at () am on () so if for any reason you can’t make it or need to change the time, please let me know as far in advance as you can.
+I’ve diarised and put up to () minutes aside for you as agreed at () am on () so if for any reason you can’t make it or need to change the time, please let me know as far in advance as you can.

 I'm really looking forward to talking with you and want us both to get the most from this Discovery Session.
 There are a few things I would like you to think about and answer the questions below as best you can.
 It's in Microsoft Word, so just fill in the answers to the questions and email back me before we talk at (email address).

 After you have had a brief 'rapport-building' welcome chat, the first thing to do is briefly go over the completed pre-discovery session questions, and answer any questions they may have.

 Then go a bit deeper on what they have told you on their pre-questionnaire about their challenges.

 I used the next 8 questions and suggestions to avoid the session going nowhere.
 They also provide a context that enables you to ask for a commitment and set a date in an elegant and non-confrontational way.